 Earlier in his career, he headed the regional office of the National Federation of Independent Business (NFIB), representing 34,000 Texas small business owners before lawmakers in Texas and in Washington.
 Recognized for his work promoting free enterprise, he was twice appointed by the Bush Administration to serve on the United States Small Business Administration’s National Advisory Council, which he co-chaired.

-Prior to NFIB, he was a Principal at Public Strategies, Inc. (PSi, now Hill and Knowlton Strategies) where he managed research, policy initiatives, communications campaigns, and crisis response for clients of the firm.
+Prior to NFIB, he was a Principal at Public Strategies, Inc. (PSi, now Hill + Knowlton Strategies) where he managed research, policy initiatives, communications campaigns, and crisis response for clients of the firm.

-Raised by Texans in the suburbs of Washington, DC, Jeff is a 6th generation Texan and returned to West Texas as a college student.
-He attended Abilene Christian University where he studied Political Science.
-He is currently pursuing a Master of Science candidate in energy policy and climate science at Johns Hopkins University in Washington, DC.
+Jeff is a graduate of Abilene Christian University where he studied Political Science.
+He is currently a Master of Science candidate in Energy Policy and Climate Science (Science, Technology, and International Security) at Johns Hopkins University in Washington, DC.
 He and his wife, Elisabeth, reside in Austin and have two teenaged daughters.

 SPP Policy Director